Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 ### Voxel turret shadow

 - Vehicle voxel turrets can now draw shadows if `[AudioVisual]` -> `DrawTurretShadow` is set to true.
 This can be overridden per VehicleType by setting `TurretShadow` in the vehicle's `artmd.ini` section.
+  - If you don't want to render the body's shadow at all, set `ShadowIndex` to an invalid number.

 In `rulesmd.ini`:
 ```ini
 [AudioVisual]